VanHElsing/VanHElsing/README.md

 * Python 2.7.4

 VanHElsing can be used without root access to the host machine.
-The only requirement is the availability of Python, basic compilation tools like GCC and Pip. (the alternative package manager for python)
+The only requirement is the availability of Python, basic compilation tools like GCC, gfortran and Pip. (the alternative package manager for python)

 TPTP
 ====

-Some components of `VanHelsing` require the [TPTP library](http://www.cs.miami.edu/~tptp/).
+Some components of `VanHElsing` require the [TPTP library](http://www.cs.miami.edu/~tptp/).
-Odds are you are using this library in any case.
+Odds are you are using this library already.
 You can download the library if this is not the case:

 ```